DSpace/DSpace/dspace/docs/DrumCronTasks.md

 All of the sample tasks are performed, although sometimes on a different schedule, except for the following:

-* index-authority - We do not use an "authority" Solr core, so thistask is not needed.
+* index-authority - We do not use an "authority" Solr core, so this task is not needed.

 In addition, the following tasks are performed:

 * generate-sitemaps - Generates sitemaps for use by search engines
-* load-etd-nightly - Custom UMD task to load Proquest ETD files
+* load-etd-nightly - Custom UMD task to load ProQuest ETD files
 * curate - Run any Curation Tasks queued from the Admin UI

 ## Cron Container